BorgwardtLab/proteinshake-v1/docs/readthedocs/source/index.rst

 ProteinShake is intended for computational biologists and machine learning researchers who need accessible datasets and well-defined evaluation benchmarks for their deep learning models.

 We put emphasis on extendability, aiming to eliminate boilerplate code for data preparation and model evaluation across machine learning disciplines.
-ProteinShake therefore also serves as a general framework for processing protein structure data, and we hope it will serve the community as a platform to share their datasets and evaluation tasks.
+ProteinShake therefore also serves as a general framework for processing protein structure data, and serves the community as a platform to share their datasets and evaluation tasks.
 New datasets and tasks can be created with just a few lines of code (see the :doc:`Tutorial<notes/custom>`) and we will integrate your contributions through pull requests on GitHub (see the :doc:`Contribution Guide<notes/contribution>`).

 .. toctree::